GSG-G9/curriculum/coursebook/week-7/project.md

 - You are free to create **any kind of site that you like** (with authentication!)

-- You may **continue your project from last week** if you agree as a team to do so.

 - Create your site from a **user-centred design perspective**, by starting your planning phase with user stories.
   - i.e. "As a user I want to **\_\_**, so that **\_\_**"